TheMEMOLab/Bio326-NMBU/Doc/02_Polishing.md

 #> /mnt/SCRATCH/cako/prok
 ```

 Then we list the contents of this directory.
+Don't expect your files to look exactly like these.

 ```bash
 ls